huggingface/peft/docs/source/developer_guides/lora.md

 When quantizing the base model for QLoRA training, consider using the [LoftQ initialization](https://arxiv.org/abs/2310.08659), which has been shown to improve performance when training quantized models.
 The idea is that the LoRA weights are initialized such that the quantization error is minimized.
 To use LoftQ, follow [these instructions](https://github.com/huggingface/peft/tree/main/examples/loftq_finetuning).

+In general, for LoftQ to work best, it is recommended to target as many layers with LoRA as possible, since those not targeted cannot have LoftQ applied.
+This means that passing `LoraConfig(..., target_modules="all-linear")` will most likely give the best results.
+Also, you should use `nf4` as quant type in your quantization config when using 4bit quantization, i.e. `BitsAndBytesConfig(load_in_4bit=True, bnb_4bit_quant_type="nf4")`.

 <Tip>

 Learn more about how PEFT works with quantization in the [Quantization](quantization) guide.